SenthilNayagan/senthilnayagan.github.io/_posts/programming/scala/2022-08-31-collections.markdown

 ## What is trie data structure?

-Trie (to be pronounced as "try") (aka *d0igital tree*) is an ordered tree data structure used for *storing* and *searching* a specific key from a set.
+Trie (to be pronounced as "try") is an ordered tree data structure used for *storing* and *searching* a specific key from a set.
 A trie is also called a *digital tree* or *prefix tree*, which is a type of *k-ary* search tree.
 These keys are most often strings.

 > **k-ary tree:** An m-ary tree (also known as **n-ary**, **k-ary**, or **k-way** tree) is a rooted tree in graph theory in which each node has no more than `m` children.
 For example, a **binary tree** has a max of 2 children (m = 2), and a **ternary tree** is another case with m = 3, which limits its children to three.

 ## What is identity function?

- An identity function is a basic function that takes one argument and the only thing it does is return the same argument value, unchanged i.e., f(x) = x.
+An identity function is a basic function that takes one argument and the only thing it does is return the same argument value, unchanged i.e., `f(x) = x`.
 In other words, it's a function in which the output is the same as the input.
 The identity function is also known as an *identity map* or *identity relation*.

 Just like zero is a neutral value for additions, an identity function is a nuetral value for higher-order-functions.